Internet Access

-• CSD strongly recommend a home broadband connection to access online learning resources.
+• CSD strongly recommend a home broadband internet connection to access online learning resources.
 Although we have hotspots available upon request, a broadband connection offers a far more reliable experience to support online learning.

 Managing family technology